yoanm/php-jsonrpc-server-sdk/README.md

 ### Params validation example
 **Params validation is based on event dispatching and so, requires dispatcher configuration like described in previous section**

-*You can follow example on this [JSON-RPC params symfony validator](https://github.com/yoanm/php-jsonrpc-params-symfony-validator-sdk)*
+*You can use this [JSON-RPC params symfony validator](https://github.com/yoanm/php-jsonrpc-params-symfony-validator-sdk) as example*

 To validate params for a given method, do the following :
 ```php